Pocket-Plane-Group/Under-Respresented_Items/underrep/readme-underrep.txt

         * The two darts that cast spells on their targets were causing a second, unnecessary projectile to move from the wielder to the target
         * After some Discord feedback, tried to take up Wes' to-do of price adjustment.
-This has been extrernalized to a separate library so players can tweak these values to their own specs by some slight modification to the tp2 and library.
+This has been externalized to a separate library so players can tweak these values to their own specs by some slight modification to the tp2 and library.